adamscott/godot-website/collections/_release_4_4/entry-systems-rendering-shadow-caster-mask-property.md

 text: |
   Users can now apply a mask on singular Light3D objects to select which rendering layers are considered when casting shadows.

-  By adding this level of control, dynamic lights can be futher optimized and shadows selectively turned on/off.
+  By adding this level of control, dynamic lights can be further optimized and shadows selectively turned on/off.
 contributors:
   - name: Hannah Crawford
     github: EMBYRDEV